 Trait 6: Be Prepared to Co-Operate

 Small business is not like any other business you can enter into.
-In small business you simply do not have the resources or the money to hire a plethora of staff or advisors so it is essential that you learn to co-operate with others to help you in your desire to succeed.
+In small business, you simply do not have the resources or the money to hire a plethora of staff or advisors so it is essential that you learn to co-operate with others to help you in your desire to succeed.
 You will need to co-operate with other small business owners, your clients, your friends and family and also your band of mastermind business advisers in your path to success.

 Trait 7: Have the Will Power to Go On

-Without will power you cannot succeed in small business because you are the boss and there is no driving factor behind you.
+Without will power, you cannot succeed in a small business because you are the boss and there is no driving factor behind you.
 If you do not have the will-power to keep going even in the midst of adversity then your business is doomed because the bottom line is this, small business is tough.
 Things do go wrong and when you get knocked down, you have to pick yourself up and keep going.
 You have to keep going to the office each day, even if all seems lost.

 One of the books I consider my bible to success is called Think and Grow Rich by Napoleon Hill.
-In the first chapter he tells the story in his first secret of 13 in the path to success about an uncle called RU Darby who went west to Colorado to dig for Gold.
+In the first chapter, he tells the story in his first secret of 13 in the path to success about an uncle called RU Darby who went west to Colorado to dig for Gold.
 After investing a lot of money, his gold mine was up and running.
-After a period of time the gold was no longer found in the mine and after lots of drilling he simply gave up.
-In the end he sold the equipment for the mine to a Junk Man.
-The Junk Man being a shrewd operator hired an engineer to find the gold and in the end it turns out that RU Darby was just 3 FEET Short from where one of the largest gold deposits could be found in Colorado.
-In fact that mine is one of the richest mines in Colorado.
+After a period of time, the gold was no longer found in the mine and after lots of drilling he simply gave up.
+In the end, he sold the equipment for the mine to a Junk Man.
+The Junk Man being a shrewd operator hired an engineer to find the gold and in the end, it turns out that RU Darby was just 3 FEET Short from where one of the largest gold deposits could be found in Colorado.
+In fact, that mine is one of the richest mines in Colorado.

-What this illustrates though is that you must never give up, because you could be just 3 FEET from success.
+What this illustrates though is that you must never give up because you could be just 3 FEET from success.

 Trait 8: Be Habitual in All You Need to Do

 Getting into a habit of doing your daily tasks every single day is one of the most important aspects of success and is the basis of the tenth trait, persistence.
-When people get out of the habit of doing certain things that is when small business goes wrong, like getting the books done weekly, answering the phone within three rings, getting quotes out within 24 hours of a request, these are all habits you must stick to and being habitual will lead you to success.
+When people get out of the habit of doing certain things that are when a small business goes wrong, like getting the books done weekly, answering the phone within three rings, getting quotes out within 24 hours of a request, these are all habits you must stick to and being habitual will lead you to success.

 Trait 9: Maintain the Quality

 Maintaining the quality of your business is paramount.
 Quality covers every aspect of your business from the way you answer the phone to the way you present your products and services to your clients.
-If you do not maintain the quality in your business then there is know way that your customers and staff will stay with you.
+If you do not maintain the quality in your business then there is no way that your customers and staff will stay with you.